asim/reminder/README.md

 See [`/api`](https://reminder.dev/api) for more details

-## Web
+## App

+The reminder bakes in a "lite" app by default.
+This can be replaced by a more featureful react app.

-To run the react based web app
+To build the react app

 ```
 # requires pnpm